April 19, 2012

 "And Vincent Minnelli, a former window dresser for Marshall Field's and Judy's second husband, paraded around pre-World War II Hollywood in drag and outrageous make-up.
 Just a couple of years after their marriage, Judy returned home early from the studio and found Minnelli in bed with another man.
 The shock sent her running into the bathroom, where she cut her wrists in her first (of many) suicide attempts."

 Queerstock Tour 2000 comes to Star Gaze, 5419 N. Clark St., with Angela Motter, Scott Free, Ripley Caine, Robert Urban Band, and other special guests.

 The Association of Latin Men for Action (ALMA) monthly brunch is at El Jardin, 3335 N. Clark St.

-On the Sundance Cable Channel, Chicago lesbian filmmaker Yvonne Welbon's documentary about 100 year-old lesbian Ruth Ellis, Living With Pride: Ruth Ellis at 100
+On the Sundance Cable Channel, Chicago lesbian filmmaker Yvonne Welbon's documentary about 100 year-old lesbian Ruth Ellis, Living With Pride: Ruth Ellis at 100 is shown.

 Gay Men's Spirituality Group discuss "Coming Out As a Lifelong Process" at 1218 W. Addison.